Anna Lapwood

-Anna Ruth Ella Lapwood (born 28 July 1995) is a British organist, choir director and television and radio presenter, whose recordings have reached a wide audience on social media since she was appointed as an associate artist at the Royal Albert Hall in London in 2022.
+Anna Ruth Ella Lapwood (born 28 July 1995) is a British organist, choir director, multi-instrumentalist, and television and radio presenter, whose recordings have reached a wide audience on social media since she was appointed as an associate artist at the Royal Albert Hall in London in 2022.

 From 2016 to 2025 she was Director of Music at Pembroke College, Cambridge, one of the youngest people to have directed an Oxford or Cambridge college choir.
 In May 2025 she became the first ever official organist of the Royal Albert Hall.

 Early life and education

 Lapwood was born in 1995 at High Wycombe, Buckinghamshire.
 Her father is an Anglican clergyman and teacher, her mother is a paediatric palliative carer.

 She studied piano, violin, viola and composition at the Junior Royal Academy of Music and was the principal harpist for the National Youth Orchestra of Great Britain and the Junior Academy Symphony Orchestra.
 She can play 15 instruments.

 After attending Oxford High School, where she played four instruments to grade 8 standard and began playing the organ, Lapwood gained a first-class degree from Magdalen College, Oxford, and was the first woman in the college's 560-year history to be awarded an organ scholarship.